brainglobe/napari-experimental/README.md

 ### Known bugs and issues (breaking)

 - Seg-fault when adding an empty group to another empty group <https://github.com/brainglobe/napari-experimental/issues/12>

+### Development Tasks

+- Create a standalone docs site that expands on the implementation details section.
+  - Remove said section and transfer its contents to the docs site
+  - Link to the docs site in the README.

 ## Installation